E-vouchers and printable vouchers – a fee of £1.00 per voucher is charged for processing.

 Users are able to utilise the automated ‘Check a Voucher’ facility on our website, to see if we have completed processing the payment for any individual voucher.

-The Charity Voucher scheme was primarily set up for UK charities and we are not usually able to donate the value of vouchers to charities outside the UK.
+The Charity Voucher scheme was set up to raise money for UK charities and we regret that we are not able to donate to charities outside the UK.
 (However, many UK Registered Charities work partly or primarily outside the UK).
-If you would like to talk to us about the possibility of making a donation to a charity which is based outside the UK, please contact us for more information.

-A significant source of income at present is money from expired, unused vouchers (see FAQ: ‘What happens to any unredeemed vouchers?’).
+The service is funded in a several ways.
+Ever since it was set up in 2002, the service has benefitted from generous private financial support, which has supplemented its other income.
+Most of our remaining income is from unused, expiring vouchers (see FAQ: ‘What happens to any unredeemed vouchers?’).
 The next biggest source of income is the processing fees charged on the sale of vouchers.

-As a result of operating in this way, we are able to keep the company running on a sound financial basis, and remain able to guarantee donors that 100% of the value of all redeemed vouchers goes to the charities chosen, which we see as an essential part of providing the Charity Vouchers service.
-It also allows us to continue operating without the need for sponsorship or advertising or in any way compromising the independence of the company.
+As a result of operating under this business model, we remain able to guarantee donors that 100% of the value of all redeemed vouchers goes to the charities chosen, which we see as an essential part of providing the Charity Vouchers service.
+In addition, the model allows us to continue to be able to donate to some two hundred thousand charities, rather than having to restrict donors to choosing from perhaps just a few hundred – which would be much cheaper to administer but which would, we feel, would lose a significant part of the value of the service we offer.
+Lastly, this model allows us to continue operating without the need for sponsorship or carrying advertising or in any way compromising the independence of the company.

-Other funds have been distributed to a wide variety of the United Kingdom’s best-known charities including: Medecins Sans Frontieres, the Alzheimer’s Society, the National Society for the Prevention of Cruelty to Children (NSPCC), Cancer Research UK, Concern Worldwide, Habitat for Humanity, the British Red Cross, the Disasters Emergency Committee (DEC), the Royal National Institute for the Deaf (RNID), WaterAid, the British Heart Foundation, The Samaritans and others.
+Any remaining funds are distributed to a wide variety of the United Kingdom’s best-known charities including: Medecins Sans Frontieres, the Alzheimer’s Society, the National Society for the Prevention of Cruelty to Children (NSPCC), Cancer Research UK, Concern Worldwide, Habitat for Humanity, the British Red Cross, the Disasters Emergency Committee (DEC), the Royal National Institute for the Deaf (RNID), WaterAid, the British Heart Foundation, The Samaritans and others.

 Anglia Giving is not a Registered Charity because it’s purpose is fund-raising for Registered Charities and it does not have its own specific ‘charitable purpose’, i.e. a particular cause it raises money for.
 This would probably be required by the Charity Commission in order to be able to register as a charity.

-Instead, the organisation is formally constituted as a not-for-profit, social enterprise company (belonging to the National Council for Voluntary Organisations – NCVO).
+Instead, the organisation is formally constituted as a not-for-profit, social enterprise company (belonging to the National Council for Voluntary Organisations – NCVO and also to Social Enterprise UK).

 Any surplus funds, after covering operating costs, are used to improve aspects of our service or else are donated UK charities.